-The Undergraduate Program Coordinator is appointed by the Director, normally for a term of three years.
-The Coordinator is responsible for program advising in the BJH and BJ program.
-The Coordinator is also responsible for organizing career-building sessions for students.
-The undergraduate program coordinator normally chairs the undergraduate admissions committee meetings (BJ and BJH), is the undergraduate liaison to the Registrar's office and handles undergraduate applications that fall outside the regular admissions period.
+The Undergraduate Program Coordinator is appointed by the Director for a term of up to three years.
+The

+Coordinator is responsible for program advising in the BJH and BJ program, in conjunction with the advising staff in the Enrollment and Student Life Office.
+The Coordinator is also responsible for organizing, advising and career-building sessions for students.